Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Existence and uniqueness

-\end{enumerate} \end{lemma} \begin{proof} The statement follows in exactly the same way as in Theorem 1.3 \cite{nualart1992white}. \end{proof} We will now prove existence and uniqueness for a more general class of coefficients, we shall first define a solution to the problem \eqref{System}.
-Consider the system
+We now prove existence and uniqueness for a more general class of coefficients.
+First, we define what we mean by a solution to systems of type \eqref{System}.
+To this aim, we consider the class of systems for $(g,M, \eta)$